-EDU 239 - Students with Exceptional Needs
+EDU 239 - Educating Students with Exceptional Needs

-This course introduces prospective teachers to the characteristics and individual learning needs of students with physical, cognitive and emotional/behavioral exceptionalities.
-The participants will explore historical foundations, legislation and policy, methodology, expectations (curriculum, assessment, independence), transition services, inclusion, and current issues.
+This course introduces prospective teachers to the characteristics and individual learning needs of students with physical, cognitive, linguistic and emotional/behavioral exceptionalities.
+The participants will explore historical foundations, legislation and policy, methodology, expectations curriculum, assessment, independence, transition services, inclusion, and current issues.
 Participants will explore family structure and the continuum of educational services available for students with various exceptionalities.
-Students will be required to participate in a 20-hour Learn and Serve field experience. three semester hours instruction, (d) use a wide range of literature, including multicultural literature, across the curriculum, (e) cultivate partnerships with parents to encourage and enhance literacy development, and(f)use literacy assessments to make decisions about instruction for diverse learners.
-Students will be required to participate in a 20-hour Learn and Serve field experience.
+Students will be required to participate in a 20-hour Learn and Serve special education field experience.